-God, Darwin, and Philosophers
+God, Darwin, Philosophers, and Apologists

 I just watched the 1960 film Inherit the Wind, directed by Stanley Kramer based on a play by Jerome Lawrence and Robert Lee.
 The story is the fictionalization of the 1925 "Scopes monkey trial" that pitted Darwin's Theory of Evolution against The Bible.

 For instance, I have found that description of God's creation of the universe and the generally accepted theory of "big bang" appear to describe the same event.
 "Let there be light," and BOOM, out pops every last grain of matter in the entire universe from a singularity: infinitely small, infinitely dense, and infinitely hot.
-Kinda brings out the geek in me when I hear physicists describe what came before—the alpha vacua - the original emptiness of space - and how the one great singularity suddenly upacked all of the matter of the known universe in a matter of SECONDS.
-How weird that science so perfectly fits God's description of the first "day" of creation.
-Makes me wonder if there are other ways that science verifies Biblical truth.
-What of Adam?
-What of Eve?
-But there I go with my own quasi-science, quasi-theological theory.
+The image brings out my science geek and my personal image of the hand of God reaching into the darkness to trigger the first move of all movements.
+When I hear physicists describe what came before—the alpha vacua (the original emptiness of space)—and how the one great singularity suddenly unpacked all of the matter of the known universe in a matter of SECONDS, and I hear the words of Genesis 1: